iamashutoshp/Dicee/README.md

 # Dicee
-android project
-A simple random dice guessing game
+A simple random dice guessing game on android